cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 )
 ```

-For the avoidance of doubt, you can put more than two messages in a single transaction, as long as your raw transaction has fewer bytes than the limit.
+It is also possible to put more than two messages in a single transaction, as long as your raw transaction has fewer bytes than the limit.

 When you create your own message types in CosmJs, they have to follow this format and be declared in the same fashion.

 ## What is this long string?

-A note on the `"/cosmos.bank.v1beta1.MsgSend"` string.
-It comes from Protobuf.
-It is a concatenation of:
+You may have noted the `"/cosmos.bank.v1beta1.MsgSend"` string.
+This comes from Protobuf and is a concatenation of:

 1. The `package` where `MsgSend` is initially declared: